Nicaragua Entry Requirements

 Restricted Items

-- Radio transmitters and communication equipment - may require permits from telecommunications authorities
+- Radio communication equipment - Requires prior approval from telecommunications authorities.

 Health Requirements